 Clarke completed work on schedule in September 2021.
 There was a small amount of unforeseen additional work notably a leak in the nave roof directly above the new toilet/servery which had to be repaired.
 The resulting damage to the nave wall is subject to an insurance claim and will hopefully be made good in the next few months.
 Unarticulated remains were uncovered during trench digging to lay the drains.
+This aspect of the project was overseen by archaeologists.
 The remains were reinterred by our Rector at a churchyard service in early September.
 There were separate contracting arrangements for connection of the foul drain to the mains.
 The connection was delayed due to the backlog with council approval for roadworks: the drain was finally connected in late November 2021.
-Overall, the installation work was completed to a high standard by a contractor who demonstrated good care for our church building.
+Minor plumbing non-compliances were resolved to enable our architect to sign the project completion certificate on 31st May 2022.
+Overall, the practical work was completed to a high standard by the contractor who demonstrated good care for our church building.

 The total cost of the project was £142,443 of which £23,740 VAT was recovered under the List Places of Worship scheme.
-This included £98,257 + VAT for Clarke Group, plus invoices totalling £20,455 + VAT for building control, surveys, architect fees, heating consultant fees, archaeologist and foul drain connection.
+This included £98,257 + VAT for Clarke Group, plus invoices totalling £20,455 + VAT for building control, surveys, architect fees, heating consultant fees, archaeological services and foul drain connection.
+All VAT recoveries were refunded promptly which helped the PCC cash flow considerably.